rdpeng/artofdatascience/manuscript/EDA.md

 > Do counties in the eastern United States have higher ozone levels than counties in the western United States?

 As a side note, one of the most important questions you can answer with an exploratory data analysis is "Do I have the right data to answer this question?"
-Often this question is difficult ot answer at first, but can become more clear as we sort through and look at the data.
+Often this question is difficult to answer at first, but can become more clear as we sort through and look at the data.

 ## Read in your data